Back to Home Page or Contents Page or People or Index

 This was the beginning of his psychological vacation or hiatus.
 Whenever his prents made him go to school or do his school work the fainting spells occurred.
 This was a picnic for him as he later described it.
 He was free to dream for hours, draw battle plans including furious scenes of war where castles were being assaulted, or plunge into the world of the mysterious, which included a realm of trees, a pool, the swamp, stones and animals, and his father's library.
 Even though he had all of this time to do what he wanted, he gradually came to realize that he was falling more and more away from the world and not feeling any happier for it.
 He had an obscure feeling that he was fleeing from himself.

-about his parents worrying over him.
+concerned about his parents worrying over him.
 Various doctors saw him.
-He went on
+He

-a vacation but when returning home everything was the same.
-One doctor thought
+went on a vacation but when returning home everything was the same.
+One

-he might have epilepsy, when overhearing his father telling a visitor that
+doctor thought he might have epilepsy, when overhearing his father telling

 Hearing this, he was thunderstruck.
 He once more became a serious child.
 Going to his father's study he got out his Latin grammar and begun intensely studying.
 After ten minutes his first good fainting fit came which nearly made him fall out of his chair.
 But he persisted for ten more minutes telling himself, "Devil take it, I'm not going to faint."
 The second attack hit about fifteen minutes afterward.
 That too passed like the first as he stuck it out.
 The third came upon him about a half hour later.
 He too battled it; he then had the feeling he had overcome them.
 Suddenly he felt better than he had in all the previous months.
 In fact the attacks never reoccurred.
 From that day forward he studied his grammar and other schoolbooks until he returned to school a few weeks later having no more attacks.